House of Refuge

 27:10

 The House of Refuge is a foster home for abandoned or neglected babies that is licensed by the Guatemalan government but fully financed by BBIC supporters.
-Up to 10 babies at one time may be housed temporarily while awaiting forever homes.
-In 2017, The Lord sent us a wonderful couple, Daniel and Margareth, to serve as house parents.
+Up to 8 babies less than two years of age may be housed temporarily while awaiting forever homes.
+The foster home opened In 2017 after the Lord sent us a wonderful couple, Daniel and Margareth, to serve as house parents.
 In 2018, we were blessed with the opportunity to expand to a second floor, providing more space and allowing children of older ages to stay with us.
-It is a blessing to care for these children!
-If you would like to contribute, simply click the “donate” button below.

 What calling did God place on your heart to become the house parents at the House of Refuge?